GabrielRMorales/chess/README.md

 Two players can play this on the command line.

-This version does not include castling (yet).
+This includes loading as well.